 Be flexible with your project's timing

-The phrases quick turnaround' and urgent' mean different things to different developers (and clients) but know that if you need a web development project done quickly, the cost will go up.
-Lee says that while his regular rates are $95 per hour for projects, if the client needs their branding project done urgently' (two months to him) it'll cost $125 per hour.
+The phrases œquick turnaround' and œurgent' mean different things to different developers (and clients) but know that if you need a web development project done quickly, the cost will go up.
+Lee says that while his regular rates are $95 per hour for projects, if the client needs their branding project done œurgently' (two months to him) it'll cost $125 per hour.
 Normally, projects take his company about six months to complete, so you're getting it in one-third of the time, but it'll cost you.

 Whether you're trying to launch a beautiful, custom website, or just need some help improving your small business website to take it to new, professional level, an web developer can get you there.
 Start searching for the best developer to take your company's website to new heights today.